 How it works

 Traffic enters the proxy listener (plain or TLS).
 The first matching route wins.
-Security policies (IP ACL, rate limits) run before forwarding.
+IP filtering and rate limiting run before forwarding.
 Fingerprints are derived from the client→proxy side of the connection; the proxy then injects trusted headers so backends do not rely on spoofable client fields.

 Fingerprint timing

-Section titled “Fingerprint timing”- TLS (JA4 family): Computed from the ClientHello; in typical use, once per TLS session and reused for requests on that session.
+Section titled “Fingerprint timing”- TLS (JA4): Computed from the ClientHello; in typical use, once per TLS session and reused for requests on that session.

 - TCP SYN: From the initial SYN when eBPF is enabled; applies to the TCP connection, not each HTTP request on keep-alive.